Spanish and Hispanic American Studies/Spanish (B.A.) (2 subjects)

-Language requirements before beginning studies (certificate required): Knowledge of Spanish
+Language requirements prior to start of programme (evidence required): Knowledge of Spanish

 - 2nd to 6th subject semester: open admission (enrolment without previous application)